-25 Nov BY Andrew George Was engaging a coach a sign of weakness?
+25 Nov BY Elixir Coaches Was engaging a coach a sign of weakness?

 Several years ago I worked with a coach on a leadership course.
 Not knowing what to expect, I found myself letting my guard down and expressing that for the first time in my career, I was torn.
 My very supportive manager saw leadership potential but I still had a passion for clients.
 Prior to sitting down and engaging a coach I wasn’t even able to articulate my challenge but within 10 minutes of being in a safe place with someone who was independent my challenge was on the table.
 The relief was instantaneous and now the issue was out there.
 My first experience of working with a coach with the right skill set, who was independent with no vested interest was a resounding success.